lozturner/Divi-Beta/README.md

 ## Accessing The Beta

 In order to access the beta, you must first install the Elegant Themes Updater plugin along with the Elegant Themes Beta Tester plugin.
-This plugins, along with additional information about the current beta can be found here:
+These plugins, along with additional information about the current beta can be found here:

 https://www.elegantthemes.com/members-area/beta-testers/